 As of April 2019, Kickstarter has had an overall success rate of 36.86 percent according to online statistical researchers Statista. $4.2 billion has been pledged to successfully launched products.
-As we have just seen the online platforms tenth anniversary, we will assess the importance of crowdfunding for companies before looking at some of the platforms more successful ideas – as revealed by research conducted by Betway.
+As we have just seen the online platforms tenth anniversary, we will assess the importance of crowdfunding marketing for companies before looking at some of the platforms more successful ideas – as revealed by research conducted by Betway.

 For FinTech companies, receiving funding to bring ambitious challenges to life can be a gordian knot.
 Especially when faced by governmental red tape – or unforeseen problems in resourcing.
 The regulatory landscape faced by many businesses and investors can thwart even the best of ideas early on down the line.
 As banks became less willing to lend to start-ups following the financial crisis of the late 00s entrepreneurs have needed to find a new way to get funding.